mbhulin/OrientTutorial/schema_for_locations.md

 is_a.createProperty("in", OType.LINK, locationConcept).setMandatory(true);

 ```
-However since we want to use the IS_A edge class also for mobile object entities we omit these constraints.
+However since we want to use the IS_A edge class also for mobile object entities we **omit these constraints**.

 ## Create the Edge Class "IS_CONNECTED_TO"